Example & Tips

 When you start practicing, you will be surprised just as much as the

 person sitting in front of you, that you are getting it right.
-If there
+If there is

 anything that stands out in the handwriting that you don't understand,